awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   that reads from the data lake unless it has been designed to handle temporary inconsistencies between objects
 - Buckets with MFA Delete enabled are not supported
+- When the _Ignore object not found exceptions during deletion_ setting is enabled, the solution will not delete old versions for ignored objects.
+Make sure there is some mechanism for deleting these old versions to avoid **retaining data longer than intended**.

 ## Service Quotas